 A few lines around the eyes and mouth creased the woman's skin as she beamed affectionately at her daughter, warmth filling her gaze.
 Sea-grey eyes emphasised her pallid complexion and lean cheeks all the more, but the sickness that wracked her body was hidden behind the smile that touched her colourless lips.

 She was very often in their company, taking much delight in watching them and helping with whatever small tasks she could.
-The women were entertained by her eagerness and indulged in answering her questions, teaching her simple things when she requested it, and Inneth was one of them.
+The women were entertained by her eagerness and indulged in answering her questions, teaching her simple things when she requested it.
+Inneth was one of them.

-It brought joy to the mother to see her daughter so full of cheer and laughter then, banishing from mind her own solemn condition which had brought her to those fair houses.
+It brought joy to the mother to see her daughter so full of cheer and laughter then, banishing from mind her own solemn condition which had brought her to these fair houses.

 Grey as calm waters at twilight, her eyes shone with the vividness of her delight.
 Truly, despite her tender years, Idrin expressed genuine interest for the art of the healers, and preferred their company to the time she spent learning subjects and skills required for girls of her class and breeding.